miluthedog/SylvieAdvanced/README.md

 # Sylvie's Secret Secretary module
-An AI Agent module for Sylvie
+An AI Agent module for Sylvie for whoever can modify the configuration.